Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-This is a scale-mixture of the parsimonious multivariate Mat\'ern model, and it is valid if: is positive semidefinite for all $\phi^2 > 0$, combining the validity conditions of the parsimonious multivariate Mat\'ern and rearranging the term $\phi^{-2\mb{\alpha} - 2}/2^{\mb{\alpha}}$.
-See \cite{emery2022new} and \cite{alegria2019covariance} for examples of constructing valid multivariate models for scale-mixtures of valid covariances.
-Consider left and right multiplication of \eqref{eq:orig_mix_requirement} by the matrix and instead of checking the positive semidefiniteness of \eqref{eq:orig_mix_requirement}, we may check the positive semidefiniteness of the resulting matrix, which has $j$, $k$ entry: Then, the choice of $\alpha_{jk} = (\alpha_{j} + \alpha_{k})/2$ and $\beta_{jk}^2 = (\beta_{j}^2 + \beta_{k}^2)/2$ leads to the terms to the right of $\times$ dropping out, resulting in a matrix with $j$, $k$ entry: giving us the condition in \eqref{eq:pars_condition}. \end{proof}

-This choice gives simple validity conditions and eliminates the need to estimate additional parameters $\nu_{jk}$, $\alpha_{jk}$, and $\beta_{jk}$ for $j\neq k$, while allowing the different covariances to have different $\nu_j$, $\alpha_j$, and $\beta_{jj}$ values.
+A proof is in the Supplementary Material.
+This choice gives simple validity conditions and eliminates the need to estimate additional parameters $\nu_{jk}$, $\alpha_{jk}$, and $\beta_{jk}$ for $j\neq k$, while allowing the different covariances to have different $\nu_j$, $\alpha_j$, and $\beta_{j}$ values.
 In some ways, it is similar to the parsimonious multivariate Mat\'ern model of \cite{gneiting2010matern}, but this model also allows the tail behavior and the scale parameter to vary for each process.
-Through the mixing approach, we do not rely on the assumption that $\alpha_j > d/2$ for each $j$ (in contrast to Proposition \ref{prop:spectral_density}).
-Also, we may relax the requirement on $\beta_{jk}$ straightforwardly.
-Based on the definition and properties of a conditionally negative semidefinite matrix \citep[reviewed in Section \ref{sec:additional_conditions} and][]{emery2022new}, we may take $\mb{\beta}^2$ to be any conditionally negative semidefinite matrix.
-This allows $\beta_{jk}^2 \geq (\beta_j^2 + \beta_k^2)/2$, for example.

-Notice that the conditions for validity are similar to previous work on the multivariate Mat\'ern in \cite{gneiting2010matern}, \cite{apanasovich2012valid}, and \cite{emery2022new}.
-The term $\mb{\beta}^{2\mb{\alpha}}$ involves the scale parameters raised to a power; however, instead of raised to the power $2\mb{\nu}$ \citep[as in, e.g., Example 3 of][]{emery2022new}, $\mb{\beta}$ is raised to the power $2\mb{\alpha}$.
-The term $\Gamma(\mb{\nu} + d/2)/\Gamma(\mb{\nu})$ results immediately from mixing the valid parsimonious multivariate Mat\'ern model.
-We additionally have $1/\Gamma(\mb{\alpha})$, a remnant from the inverse gamma mixing distribution.
 These conditions suggest that processes with different smoothnesses, tail decay, or scale parameters cannot be perfectly correlated.
+The conditions for validity are similar to previous work on the multivariate Mat\'ern in \cite{gneiting2010matern}, \cite{apanasovich2012valid}, and \cite{emery2022new}.
+For example, the term $\Gamma(\mb{\nu} + d/2)/\Gamma(\mb{\nu})$ results immediately from mixing the valid parsimonious multivariate Mat\'ern model.

+One may also formulate Theorem \ref{thm:pars_like} in terms of the maximal possible correlation coefficient between two processes.
+Consider the case where $p = 2$.
+Then Theorem \ref{thm:pars_like} implies that the marginal correlation between $Y_1(s)$ and $Y_2(s)$ satisfies When $\beta_1 = \beta_2$ and $\alpha_1 = \alpha_2$, one recovers the condition of Theorem 1 of \cite{gneiting2010matern}.
+The maximal correlation for some specific values of parameters is plotted in Fig. \ref{fig:max_correlation}.